ppy/osu-wiki/news/2025/2025-10-14-project-loved-october-2025.md

 201.3 BPM, 8:59 | 7.77★, 10.76★\
 *description written by [Carpihat](https://osu.ppy.sh/users/10085090)*

 The [osu!mania 7K World Cup 2022](/wiki/Tournaments/MWC/2022_7K) made a triumphant return, followed by the [7K Extra Terrestrial Tournament (ETT)](https://osu.ppy.sh/community/forums/topics/1506203), a thrilling 1v1 tournament for elite top players!
 We're excited to nominate ETT's Grand Finals Tiebreaker, a map that left an unforgettable mark on players and the audience's minds!
-Surpassing the intensity of Duplicity Shade (the MWC 7K 2022 Grand Finals Tiebreaker), this masterpiece was collaboratively mapped by renowned elite mappers.
+Surpassing the intensity of Duplicity Shade (the MWC 7K 2022 Grand Finals tiebreaker), this masterpiece was collaboratively mapped by renowned elite mappers.
 We're bringing it back into the spotlight to ensure this iconic map and those cherished moments are never forgotten!

 If you're interested in this map, the song or ETT 2022, please vote for it!